 Rollins College also holds additional program-level accreditations, approvals, or memberships.
 The College’s undergraduate and graduate business programs are accredited by The Association to Advance Collegiate Schools of Business (AACSB International).
-The undergraduate music program has been a full member of the National Association of Schools of Music (NASM) since 1931.
-The chemistry program has received approval by the American Chemical Society (ACS) since 1974.
-The undergraduate and graduate programs in education and teaching are approved by the Department of Education of the State of Florida, the graduate counseling program is accredited by the Council for Accreditation of Counseling and Related Educational Programs, and the graduate applied behavior analysis and clinical science program is accredited by the Association for Behavior Analysis International (ABAI).
+The undergraduate music program has been a full member of the National Association of Schools of Music since 1931.
+The chemistry program has received approval by the American Chemical Society since 1974.
+The undergraduate and graduate programs in education and teaching are approved by the Department of Education of the State of Florida, and the graduate counseling program is accredited by the Council for Accreditation of Counseling and Related Educational Programs.
 Additionally, the College’s Cornell Fine Arts Museum is accredited by the American Association of Museums.

 Rollins also holds institutional memberships in the Association of American Colleges and Universities, the American Council on Education, the National Association of Independent Colleges and Universities, the Council of Independent Colleges, Associated Colleges of the South, the College Entrance Examination Board, the Florida Association of Colleges and Universities, the Association of Governing Boards of Universities and Colleges, and Independent Colleges and Universities of Florida, Inc.

-*The contact information for SACSCOC is provided in order to enable interested constituents to (1) learn about Rollins’ accreditation status, (2) file a third-party comment at the time of the College’s decennial review, or (3) file a complaint against Rollins for alleged non-compliance with a standard or requirement.
-Standard inquiries about the College, such as admission requirements, financial aid, educational programs, etc., should be addressed directly to Rollins College and not to the Commission’s office.
+*The contact information for SACSCOC is provided to enable interested constituents to ask questions about Rollins’ accreditation status.
+Inquiries about Rollins College, such as admission requirements, financial aid, educational programs, etc., should be sent directly to Rollins College and not to the Commission’s office.
+The Commission is to be contacted only if there is evidence that appears to support that Rollins is not in compliance with a requirement or a standard of accreditation.

 Rollins College educates students for global citizenship and responsible leadership, empowering graduates to pursue meaningful lives and productive careers.
 We are committed to the liberal arts ethos and guided by its values and ideals.
 Our guiding principles are excellence, innovation, and community.